ncsa/Delta_doc/docs/source/accounts/index.rst

 Configuring Your Account
 ----------------------------

 Bash is the default shell.
-To change the default shell, submit a support request.
+To change the default shell, submit a support request (:ref:`help`).

 Environment variables: ACCESS CUE, SLURM batch

-Using Modules
+Using :ref:`module`

 Allocation Policies
 -----------------------